petroneris/introtelecom/README.md

 - @WebMvcTest "sliced" tests are used for controller layer
 - @SpringBootTest with WebEnvironment.RANDOM_PORT is used for testing the whole application

-Some of the test types use the real test database “test_intro_telecom”, described in the code and documentation.
+Some of the test types (for repository, service layer, the whole application) use the real test database “test_intro_telecom”, described in the code and documentation.